What to Expect at Your First Holistic Bodywork Appointment

 Hands-On Assessment

 Through gentle touch and palpation, we'll assess muscle tension, joint mobility, and tissue texture throughout your body.
-This comprehensive evaluation helps identify areas of restriction, inflammation, or imbalance that might not be obvious from the outside.
+This helps identify areas of restriction, inflammation, or imbalance that might not be obvious from the outside.
 Your body often holds tension or restrictions in unexpected places, which is why we examine the whole system rather than just the area of complaint.

 Listening to Your Body's Subtle Signals